Caveat: I’m alive, how about you?

 Caveat: she knows that it’d be tragic if those evil robots win

-This is a song that's so bad it's good.
+This is a song that’s so weirdly bad it’s good.
 I love it.
+Apparently the song is about battling cancer.
+[UPDATE: premonition….]

 The lyrics: